22 Aug 2014

 This month marks 100 years since the release of Hinemoa, New Zealand’s first feature film

 Hinemoa premiered at Auckland’s Lyric Theatre in August 1914 – it opened the first week of World War I.

 The film was shot in Rotorua.
 Impressively, it was completed in 8 days, on a budget of £50.

 The film was a massive box office success at the time, but unfortunately no footage survives today.

-We are able to gleam a sense of the film’s visual style from the promotional materials, housed in the Ngā Taonga Sound & Vision Documentation Collection.
+We are able to glean a sense of the film’s visual style from the promotional materials, housed in the Ngā Taonga Sound & Vision Documentation Collection.

 Archival audio from Ngā Taonga Sound & Vision.
 Any re-use of these audio clips is a breach of copyright.
 To request a copy of the recordings, contact us.

 Hero image: Hera Tawhai Rogers in the role of Hinemoa.
 Ngā Taonga Sound & Vision Documentation Collection.